 Asian Pear Tree Care

+These trees prefer rich soils with good drainage.
+Loam or a sandy loam are best, though they also can tolerate clay if it's not too dense to drain.
+A slightly acidic to neutral soil pH is ideal.
 One year before planting, test the soil pH.
-If it needs to be increased, add lime into the top seven inches of soil.
+If it needs to be increased, add lime into the top 7 inches of soil.
 If it needs to be decreased, add sulfur.

 Temperature and Humidity

 Asian pear trees are cold-hardy, and they actually need a chill period over the winter where temperatures are below 45 degrees Fahrenheit for at least 50 to 70 days.
 Otherwise, they won’t produce blossoms and fruits as profusely.
 They also require summer heat to develop their fruits.
 However, make sure their moisture needs are being met, especially in very hot weather.
 A moderate humidity level is ideal.